-I just had to make a pit stop in Liverpool before moving on to Scotland to see where the Mersey Beat all got started which sparked a creative explosion that was felt all around the world.
-This was ground zero for the classic rock that was spawned out of the 60’s and 70’s.
-Before I hopped on the Beatle Bus I toured the city.
+I just had to make a pit stop in Liverpool to see where the Mersey Beat sparked a creative explosion that was felt all around the world.
+This was ground zero for the classic rock that was spawned out of the ’60s.
+Before I hopped on the Beatle Bus I strolled around the city.

 FAB FOUR ON TOP OF THE HARD DAY’S NIGHT HOTEL

 THE CAVERN CLUB